 Employers are also barred from monitoring or restriction phone calls and are not allowed to be charge employees unfairly for food and lodging.

 The National Domestic Workers Alliance was the coalition behind the legislation.
 Sonia Soares, who had worked in private homes as an elder-care giver and housekeeper for nearly thirty years, testified at a hearing last November: “My colleagues and I clean up to 14 houses a day and still struggle to make ends meet.… I personally have been slapped in the face, pushed, yelled at and sexually harassed.”

 Other stories included Natalicia Tracy, who at one point worked eighty to ninety hours a week, at wages as low as $25 per week.

-Domestic workers in New York, New Jersey and Philadelphia
+Domestic workers in New York, New Jersey, and Philadelphia

-If you at employed as a nanny, housekeeper, or other in-house worker in New York, you have rights.
+If you at employed as a nanny, housekeeper, or other in-house workers in New York, you have rights.
 If you have been sexually harassed, wrongfully terminated, abused, underpaid, or mistreated, contact a sexual harassment lawyer in NYC today.

 The Derek Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment and employment discrimination in Manhattan and the greater New York City area We also serve employees in New York and Philadelphia.
 For further information, please feel free to call us at 212-587-0760 for a free consultation